-In accordance with the Wigner--Weinberg scheme all the physical fields are described within $\boldsymbol{\tau}_{l\dot{l}}$--representations of the proper Lorentz group $\fG_+=SL(2,\C)/\dZ_2$ or within the proper Poincar\'{e} group $SL(2,\C)\odot T_4/\dZ_2$, where $T_4$ is a subgroup of four--dimensional translations (since $T_4$ is an Abelian group, then all its representations are one--dimensional).
+In accordance with the Wigner-Weinberg scheme all the physical fields are described within $\boldsymbol{\tau}_{l\dot{l}}$-representations of the proper Lorentz group $\fG_+=SL(2,\C)/\dZ_2$ or within the proper Poincar\'{e} group $SL(2,\C)\odot T_4/\dZ_2$, where $T_4$ is a subgroup of four-dimensional translations (since $T_4$ is an Abelian group, then all its representations are one-dimensional).
 At this point, any representation $\boldsymbol{\tau}_{l\dot{l}}$ can be written as $\boldsymbol{\tau}_{l0}\otimes\boldsymbol{\tau}_{0\dot{l}}$, where $\boldsymbol{\tau}_{l0}$ ($\boldsymbol{\tau}_{0\dot{l}}$) are representations of the group $SU(2)$.
-In a sence, it allows to represent the group $SL(2,\C)$ by a product $SU(2)\otimes SU(2)$ as it done by Ryder in his textbook \cite{Ryd85}.
-Moreover, in the works \cite{Ahl93,Dvo96} the Lorentz group is represented by a product $SU_R(2)\otimes SU_L(2)$, where the spinors $\psi(p^\mu)= $ ($\phi_R(p^\mu)$ and $\phi_L(p^\mu)$ are the right-- and left--handed spinors) are transformed within $(j,0)\oplus(0,j)$ representation space, in our case $j=l=\dot{l}$.
+In a sence, it allows us to represent the group $SL(2,\C)$ by a product $SU(2)\otimes SU(2)$ as it done by Ryder in his textbook \cite{Ryd85}.
+Moreover, in the works \cite{Ahl93,Dvo96} the Lorentz group is represented by a product $SU_R(2)\otimes SU_L(2)$, where the spinors $\psi(p^\mu)= $ ($\phi_R(p^\mu)$ and $\phi_L(p^\mu)$ are the right- and left-handed spinors) are transformed within $(j,0)\oplus(0,j)$ representation space, in our case $j=l=\dot{l}$.
 All these representations for $SL(2,\C)$ follow from the Van der Waerden representation of the Lorentz group which was firstly given in the brilliant book \cite{Wa32} and further widely accepted by many authors \cite{AB,Sch61,RF,Ryd85}.
 In \cite{Wa32} the group $SL(2,\C)$ is understood as a complexification of the group $SU(2)$, $SL(2,\C)\sim\mbox{\sf complex}(SU(2))$ (see also \cite{Var02b}).
-Further, in accordance with the Wigner--Weinberg scheme a helicity $\lambda$ of the particle, described by the representations $\boldsymbol{\tau}_{l\dot{l}}$, is defined by an expression $l-\dot{l}=\lambda$ (Weinberg Theorem \cite{Wein}).
-However, the Wigner--Mackey--Weinberg scheme does not incorporate the Clifford algebraic framework of the Lorentz group.
-On the other hand, there is a more powerful method based on a generalized regular representation \cite{Vil68,VK} (GGR--theory) which naturally incorporates Clifford algebraic description \cite{Var02b} and includes the Wigner--Weinberg approach as a particular case.
+Further, in accordance with the Wigner-Weinberg scheme a helicity $\lambda$ of the particle, described by the representations $\boldsymbol{\tau}_{l\dot{l}}$, is defined by an expression $l-\dot{l}=\lambda$ (Weinberg Theorem \cite{Wein}).
+However, the Wigner-Mackey-Weinberg scheme does not incorporate the Clifford algebraic framework of the Lorentz group.
+On the other hand, there is a more powerful method based on a generalized regular representation \cite{Vil68,VK} (GGR-theory) which naturally incorporates Clifford algebraic description \cite{Var02b} and includes the Wigner-Weinberg approach as a particular case.